dappnode/DAppNodePackage-nethermind/getting-started.md

-# Nethermind (Execution Client)
+# Nethermind Mainnet (Execution Client)

-Welcome to the Merged Mainnet Nethermind Execution Client.
+Welcome to the Mainnet Nethermind Execution Client.

 There are now two RPC APIs in Execution Clients: